top of page

 Essay Coaching

 With a sharp turn toward holistic admissions, essays are more important than ever before.
-And while students have written plenty of essays for school, it's the rare student that is ready to write the reflective, narrative form required of most college essays.
+And while students have written plenty of essays for school, it's the rare student who is ready to write the reflective, narrative form required of most college essays.

-Whether it's the personal statement, supplemental essays, honors college applications, or scholarship essays, I can help you share your unique voice - resulting in authentic applications that earn admission.
+I can help you share your unique voice - resulting in authentic applications that earn admission.

 Resume with pen icon